Oort Cloud Ecology -- IV. Exchanging Asteroids: Methodology

-The wide range in length scales present within clusters forms the pillar of \texttt{Nemesis}.
-Since long-range forces act on longer timescales than those nearby, \texttt{Nemesis} assumes that small-scale systems, be it planetary systems, binary stars, triples or sub-clusters, can be decoupled from the global environment and modelled using its own dedicated symplectic code.
-The benefit of this is twofold: the use of a symplectic code for integrating small-scale systems preserves accurate results, while the removal of small-scale systems in the global system allows the use of $N$-body codes optimised for cluster dynamics.
+The wide range of length scales present within clusters forms the basis of \texttt{Nemesis}.
+Since long-range forces act on longer timescales than those nearby, \texttt{Nemesis} assumes that small-scale systems, be they planetary systems, binary stars, triples or sub-clusters, can be decoupled from the global environment and modelled using dedicated symplectic codes.
+The benefit of this is twofold: the use of a symplectic code for the integration of small-scale systems preserves accurate results, while the removal of small-scale systems in the global system allows the use of $N$-body codes optimised for cluster dynamics.

-In \texttt{Nemesis}, small-scale systems are called `children' and are identified as any conglomerate of particles within,
+In \texttt{Nemesis}, small-scale systems are called `children' and are identified as any conglomerate of particles within

-Here, $A$ is a scaling factor (set to $100$ here) and $M_{\rm par}$ is the mass of the corresponding `parent' (defined below).
-Each child is assigned a dedicated symplectic integrator, making the scheme naturally parallelisable.
+Here, $A$ is a scaling factor (set to $100$) and $M_{\rm par}$ is the mass of the corresponding `parent' (defined below).
+Each child is assigned a dedicated symplectic integrator, which makes the scheme naturally parallelisable.

-To prevent tight orbits from appearing in the cluster integration, children are represented by a `parent' particle.
+To prevent tight orbits from appearing in the cluster integration, children are represented by a parent particle.
 The parent has phase-space coordinates equal to the centre of mass of the child.
-Meanwhile, its mass $M_{\rm par}$ equals the total mass of the child particles.
-For example, a child system composed of a binary star system with component masses $M_{1}=M_{2}=1$ M$_\odot$ gets represented by an $M_{\rm par}=2$ M$_\odot$ parent particle in the cluster integrator.
+Its mass $M_{\rm par}$ is equal to the total mass of the child particles.
+For example, a child system composed of a binary star system with component masses $M_{1}=M_{2}=1$ M$_\odot$ is represented by a parent particle with mass $M_{\rm par}=2$ M$_\odot$ in the cluster integrator.
 The parent's radius is set by equation \ref{Eqn:Rpar}.
 Isolated particles, such as rogue planets or single stars, are treated as self-representing parents.
-That is, its mass and phase-space coordinates take the values of the particle itself, and they are directly added into the code dedicated to integrating the set of parents.
+Their mass and phase-space coordinates are taken to be identical to those of the particle itself, and they are directly added to the code that integrates the set of parents.